-Updated: May 22, 2020
+Updated: May 27, 2023

 Your most obvious expense for owning a car would be fuel costs.
-Determine the total distance you’ll probably drive every month and you can estimate how much your fuel expense will be.
+Determine the total distance you’ll probably drive every month, and you can estimate how much your fuel expense will be.

 Toll and Parking Fees

-For example, someone living in Alabang who works in Makati will have around P9600 worth of monthly expenses because of SLEX tollway and Makati parking fees.
+For example, someone living in Alabang who works in Makati will have around P9600 worth of monthly expenses because of the SLEX tollway and Makati parking fees.

 Repairs and Maintenance

 You need to have an oil change every 5000 kilometers, which will be every 3-4 months.
 Buy new tires every 4-5 years.
-And if you’re too busy, pay for car wash as well at least once a week.
+And if you’re too busy, pay for a car wash as well at least once a week.

 There will be other preventive maintenance services that you’ll have to pay for.
 This largely depends on the brand and model of your car.
-And of course, this depends on your usage as well.
+And, of course, this depends on your usage as well.

 LTO and Registration Fees

-The Compulsory Third Party Liability (CTPL) insurance is mandatory for the registration of a motor vehicle in the Philippines.
+Compulsory Third Party Liability (CTPL) insurance is mandatory for the registration of a motor vehicle in the Philippines.
 However, getting car insurance is optional but otherwise recommended.

-Comprehensive coverage premiums will vary, depending on your car’s model and where you’ll get it.
+Comprehensive coverage premiums will vary depending on your car’s model and where you’ll get it.
 On average, insurance premiums will cost P15,000 a year.

-Please note that these figures are just estimates and based on March 2018 prices in Metro Manila.
+Please note that these figures are just estimates and are based on March 2018 prices in Metro Manila.
 It’s still best to do your own research on the current costs and have your own computation.

 Have a safe and comfortable drive!